junxit/us-congress-bills-117/derived/amendments.md

 ### 34 U.S.C. § 10452

-> by striking “tribes and tribal organizations” and inserting “Tribes and Tribal organizations”; and
+> by striking “tribes and tribal organizations” and inserting “Tribes and Tribal organizations”;

 | | |
 |---|---|